oscarpedrero/BloodyShop/README.md

 [V Rising Mod Community](https://discord.gg/vrisingmods) the best community of mods for V Rising

 @Godwin for all the ideas you have brought to the project and testing the mod on your server.

+[@Vexor Gaming](https://discord.gg/AyyenSJH) For giving me ideas and testing the mods on your server and with your community.

 [@Deca](https://github.com/decaprime) for your help and the wonderful framework [VampireCommandFramework](https://github.com/decaprime/VampireCommandFramework) and [BloodStone](https://github.com/decaprime/Bloodstone) based in [WetStone](https://github.com/molenzwiebel/Wetstone) by [@Molenzwiebel](https://github.com/molenzwiebel)